 A study published in Current Biology found that cats displayed attachment behaviors towards their owners, which are very similar to those that babies and dogs show.
 These findings further suggest that humans adopt the mother role – cats can see human gender.

-The reality is, cats are biologically able to tell the difference between men and women based on their scents, sounds, and visual appearance (to a degree).
-But cats can’t use this information to ascertain whether they are interacting with a man or woman.
-Their brains are complex enough.
+Cats are biologically able to tell the difference between men and women based on their scents, sounds, and visual appearance, to an extent.
+Cats can’t use this information to tell if they are interacting with a man or woman.